 - 3/4 Cup Mini Chocolate Easter Eggs

-- 7 Small Eggs, with either a soft or solid center
+- 7 Small Easter Eggs, With either a soft or solid center

-- Add the egg, milk and vanilla essence and beat in.
+Add the egg, milk and vanilla extract and beat in.

-- Spread the biscuits in a layer in the prepared dish.
+Spread the digestive biscuits in a layer in the prepared dish.

-- Spoon over the cookie bar mixture until its completely covered the base.
+Spoon over the cookie mixture until it has completely covered the digestive biscuit base.